-Every effort will be made to recognize the dignity of the applicant while encouraging self-reliance.
-The program will strive to help eligible persons achieve self-maintenance by promoting the work incentive.
-When possible, it will seek to alleviate needs other than financial through rehabilitative, preventive and protective services.
-The general assistance program will place no unreasonable restrictions on the personal rights of the applicant or recipient, nor will there be any unlawful discrimination based on sex, age, race, nationality, religion, sexual orientation or disability.
-The municipality is committed to including qualified individuals with disabilities, in municipal services, programs, and activities.
-As a result, the municipality will promote a GA program that when viewed in its entirety, is readily accessible to and usable by individuals with disabilities.
-GA applicants with physical or mental disabilities that require a reasonable accommodation in order to access and/or utilize the municipal GA program are encouraged to provide the municipality with advance notice regarding the accommodation request.
+The program will make every effort to recognize the dignity of applicants while helping eligible persons achieve self-maintenance by promoting the work incentive.
+When possible, the program will connect recipients with rehabilitative, preventive, and protective services to alleviate non-financial needs.
+The GA program will not place unreasonable restrictions on the personal rights of applicants or recipients, nor will it discriminate based on sex, age, race, nationality, religion, sexual orientation, or disability.
+The municipality is committed to including qualified individuals with disabilities in municipal services, programs, and activities.
+As a result, the municipality will promote a GA program that when viewed in its entirety is readily accessible to and usable by individuals with disabilities.
+GA applicants with physical or mental disabilities that require a reasonable accommodation in order to access and/or utilize the GA program are encouraged to contact the municipality to make an accommodation request.

-The general assistance administrator will act promptly on all applications for assistance and requests for fair hearings.
-GA applicants will be provided information regarding their rights and responsibilities under the GA program.
-Within 24 hours of receiving an application, the administrator will provide the applicant a written decision, whether or not assistance is granted, that will state the specific reasons for the decision.
-The administrator will also provide the applicant written notice that the applicant may appeal to the municipal fair hearing authority if dissatisfied with the decision.
-When an applicant is determined to be eligible, assistance appropriate to the need will be furnished within 24 hours after the completed application is submitted except when the administrator issues non-emergency assistance conditionally on the successful completion of a workfare assignment (see section 5.6 of this ordinance).
+The Administrator will act promptly on all applications for assistance and requests for fair hearings and will provide GA applicants with information regarding their rights and responsibilities under the program.
+Within 24 hours after receipt of an application, the Administrator will provide the applicant a written decision, whether or not assistance is granted, that will state the specific reasons for the decision.
+The Administrator will also provide the applicant written notice that the applicant may appeal to the municipal fair hearing authority if dissatisfied with the decision.
+When an applicant is determined to be eligible, assistance appropriate to the need will be furnished within 24 hours after the completed application is submitted except when the Administrator issues non-emergency assistance conditionally on the successful completion of a workfare assignment (see Ordinance § 5.6).

-The administrator will maintain complete and accurate records pertaining to each applicant and recipient.
-These records are confidential as a matter of law (see 22 MRSA §4306).
+The Administrator will maintain complete and accurate records pertaining to each applicant and recipient.
+These records are confidential as a matter of law.
+22 M.R.S. § 4306.

-The administrator will post notice stating the day(s) and hours the administrator will be available.
-The administrator, or other designated person/entity, will be available to take applications in the event of an emergency at all other times.
-A copy of this ordinance and Maine General Assistance law will be readily available to any member of the public upon request.
+The Administrator will post notice stating the day(s) and hours the Administrator will be available.
+The Administrator, or other designated person/entity, will be available to take applications in the event of an emergency at all other times.
+A copy of this ordinance and Maine General Assistance law will be available to any member of the public upon request.
 Notice to this effect will be posted.

-ARTICLE II
+ARTICLE II - Definitions

-Definitions